tegorman13/ai_gd_chapter/Categories.md

 - Pataranutaporn 2023 - Influencing human–AI interaction by priming beliefs about AI can increase perceived trustworthiness, empathy and effectiveness
 - Oudah 2024 - Perception of experience influences altruism and perception of agency influences trust in human–machine interactions
 - Han 2024 - When Teams Embrace AI: Human Collaboration Strategies in Generative Prompting in a Creative Design Task
+- He 2025 - Is Conversational XAI All You Need?
+Human-AI Decision Making With a Conversational XAI Assistant
+- Chen 2025 - Engaging with AI: How Interface Design Shapes Human-AI Collaboration in High-Stakes Decision-Making

+### Confidence
+- Benz 2025 - Human-Alignment Influences the Utility of AI-assisted Decision Making
+	- task code and dataset available

 ### Risk
 - Nishida 2024 - Conversational Agent Dynamics with Minority Opinion and Cognitive Conflict in Small-Group Decision-Making